skagra/diy-cpu/README.md

 # Status

 The CPU is approaching feature completeness in the digital circuit simulator.
+It is able to execute most 6502 machine code programs.

-The following is still to do:
+The following are still to do:

-* BCD mode and `D` flag
+* BCD mode and `D` flag.
 * `B` Flag